Pound-for-pound king Canelo Alvarez is set to return in the fall after calling off plans to compete on Cinco de Mayo weekend in Las Vegas.

-Azteca Deportes journalist Rodolfo Vargas, a man in the know on Canelo developments, believes the 29-year-old will give the green light to facing Saunders without fans.
+Azteca Deportes journalist Rodolfo Vargas, a man in the know on Canelo developments, believes the 29-year-old will give the green light to face Saunders without fans.

 “Canelo Alvarez supports the option to fight behind closed doors in September.
 He is 100% committed to boxing and reactivating it,” said Vargas.

-Venues are currently being whittled down by Golden Boy Promotions, with the United States being hit hard by COVID-19.
+Venues are currently being whittled down by Golden Boy Promotions, with the United States being struck by COVID-19.